 Moving away from Eastern European case studies, I founded and have since 2020 directed the Illiberalism Studies Program at GW, which studies the different faces of illiberal politics and thought in today’s world, taking into account the diversity of their cultural context, their intellectual genealogy, the sociology of their popular support, and their implications on the international scene.
 It addresses questions related to democratic backlash, the spread of authoritarianism, post-liberalism, the far right, populism, and nationalism, and serves as a platform for debating the future of the liberalism/illiberalism relationship.

-This conceptual turn in my career produced the Oxford Oxford, a collection of 40+ chapters under my editorship exploring the notion of illiberalism from different philosophical and social-science perspectives.
+This conceptual turn in my career produced the Oxford Handbook of Illiberalism, a collection of 40+ chapters under my editorship exploring the notion of illiberalism from different philosophical and social-science perspectives.
 I am now especially interested in the grassroots mechanisms underpinning the popular support given to illiberal projects, as well as of the cultural products and social practices that structure illiberal communities, with case studies from France and the US.

 My second research axis revolves around the environment and sustainability, in which I combine both fundamental multidisciplinary and more policy-oriented research.
 I was privileged to be able to conduct fieldwork in about twenty Arctic cities in Russia every year from 2013 to 2018.
-I wrote the first comprehensive book in English on Russia’s Arctic policy, looking at its domestic, foreign, and climate policies, in 2014.
+I joined the Arctic Program at The George Washington University, which has consolidated into a strong international inter- and multidisciplinary team.
+I have experience working with climatologists and geographers who specialize in soil and sand, permafrost, and housing and energy infrastructure in a time of climate change.
+I have published widely on Arctic urban regimes and cultures, on Polar Islam and on the Russian High North’s multinational identity.

-For two decades, I worked on Central Asia, especially on Kazakhstan, studying the region’s nationhood constructions and political trajectories, as well as the regional context and Central Asia’s relationship with China and Russia and on migrations in the Eurasian space.
+For two decades, I worked on Central Asia, especially on Kazakhstan, studying the region’s nationhood constructions and political trajectories, as well as on the regional context and Central Asia’s relationship with China and Russia and on migrations in the Eurasian space.
 I was Associate Director and then Director of the Institute for European, Russian, and Eurasian Studies (IERES) at GW between 2015 and 2022 and founded and led several programs there.
 I am also Advisor with Observo, the think tank of the French-Russian Chamber of Commerce.